CreoPhon/consonant_stability_portuguese_creoles/README.md

 Supplementary materials for, “Consonant Stability in Portuguese-based creoles”.
 In this report, we provide code in R (R Core Team 2023) and we use these R libraries (Wickham et al. 2019; Xie 2021; Slowikowski 2022;
-Kuznetsova, Brockhoff, and Christensen 2017; Wood 2004):
+Kuznetsova, Brockhoff, and Christensen 2017; Wood 2004; Richard A.
+Becker, Ray Brownrigg.
+Enhancements by Thomas P Minka, and Deckmyn.
+2023):

 ``` r
 library(tidyverse)